oVirt/ovirt-site/source/feature/fence-kdump.html.md

 Following config values are used:

 *   **FenceKdumpMessageInterval**
-    -   Defines the interval between messages sent by *fence_kdump_send*
+    -   Defines interval in seconds between messages sent by fence_kdump
-    -   Default 5 seconds
+    -   Default: *5*
 *   **KdumpStartedTimeout**
-    -   Defines maximum timeout to wait until 1st message from kdumping host is received (host kdump flow started)
+    -   Defines maximum timeout in seconds to wait until 1st message from kdumping host is received (to detect that host kdump flow started).
-    -   Default 30 seconds
+    -   Default: *30*

 ## Open questions/issues